neoforged/.github/primers/1.21.2/index.md

         - `getCookingTime` -> `cookingTime`
         - `furnaceIcon` - Returns the icon of the furnace.
         - `$Serializer` - A convenience implementation for the cooking recipe serializer instance.
-    - `BasicRecipeBookCategory` - The vanilla recipe book categories.
     - `CookingBookCategory` now has an integer id
     - `CraftingRecipe#defaultCrafingRemainder` - Gets the stacks that should remain behind in the crafting recipe.
     - `CustomRecipe$Serializer` - A convenience implementation for the custom recipe serializer instance.
+    - `ExtendedRecipeBookCategory` - A unifying interface that denotes a category within the recipe book.
+    - `Ingredient#optionalIngredientToDisplay` - Converts an optional ingredient to a `SlotDisplay`.
     - `Recipe#getRemainingItems` -> `CraftingRecipe#getRemainingItems`
     - `RecipeAccess` - An accessor that returns the property sets that contain the inputs of available recipes.
-    - `RecipeBookCategory` - A unifying interface that denotes a category within the recipe book.
+    - `RecipeBookCategory` - An object that represents a single category within the recipe book.
     - `RecipeCache#get` now takes in a `ServerLevel` instead of a `Level`
     - `RecipeHolder` now takes in a `ResourceKey`
     - `RecipeManager` now extends `SimplePreparableReloadLsitener<RecipeMap>` and implements `RecipeAccess`